Service Learning and Action

 Service Learning at Hugh Boyd

 The International Baccalaureate Middle Years Program promotes student involvement in the community through service.
-Students learn the issues facing the world and the importance of action and its impact on local, national, and global communities in the classroom; this is service learning.
-Sometimes as part of the class, and sometimes on their own, students will then expand their experience of community through personal service.
-In doing so, students are encouraged to be caring, concerned, responsible citizens of their local community and the world at large; this is service action.
+Students learn the importance of action and its impact on local, national, and global communities in the classroom, and will expand their experience of community through personal service.
+In doing so, students are encouraged to be caring, concerned, responsible citizens of their local community and the world at large.
 We encourage students to consider their own interests to determine what type of service best suits them as they complete their service hours in the local environment, and consider what they can do to contribute to the global community.
 Service as action can occur in the classroom and/or in school or local settings.
-It can be done through working in person, or, in light of COVID-19, creating awareness or engaging with others through letters, blogs and social media.

 Why Service Learning and Action?